TheM1ddleM1n/Waddle/README.md

 - No unnecessary re-renders

 ### Compatibility
-- Works on all modern browsers
+- It works on all modern browsers!!
-- Chrome, Firefox, Edge, Opera, Safari
+- Chrome, Firefox, Edge, Opera, Safari etc
 - Requires ES6+ support
 - No external dependencies

-## 🐛 Troubleshooting
+## 🐛 Q&A

 ### Menu won't open
 - Check if another script uses the same keybind